Virtue, Moir win ice dance for 3rd career Olympic gold medal

 Their score of 123.35 points was exactly what they needed to make a case for gold.

+”We did the best we could, an amazing performance,” Papadakis said, ”so then there’s nothing else you can do.
+You sit back and enjoy.”

-The unflappable Virtue and Moir answered the challenge with 4 minutes to last a lifetime, a program certain to go down in Olympic history.
-The throaty, gritty portion of ”El Tango de Roxanne” had the crowd roaring, and the finishing lift was a fitting conclusion to an exemplary performance.
+The unflappable Virtue and Moir answered the challenge with 4 minutes to last a lifetime, a short dance certain to go down in Olympic history.
+The throaty, gritty portion of ”El Tango de Roxanne” had the crowd roaring, and their finishing lift was a fitting conclusion to an exemplary performance.

 Not to mention their exemplary careers.